Frequently Asked Questions

 How do I know if there is a shortfall in my fee?

-When you have been given an operation code by your surgeon, you can obtain an estimate of the anaesthetic fee either by using our fee search tool online or by contacting our secretary, Tina (+44 1534 630211).
+When you have been given an operation code by your surgeon, you can obtain an estimate of the anaesthetic fee either by using our fee search tool online or by contacting our secretary, Maria (+44 1534 630211).
 The estimate is based on the proposed operation and may be different if you undergo a different procedure.
 Please see Fees

 If you have health insurance you should contact your insurance company in advance of your operation to confirm the benefits available under the terms of your policy.
 Any difference between the anaesthetic fee and the amount covered by your insurer is called a shortfall, which you will be liable to pay.